 Former All-Big Ten center AJ Blazek joined Vanderbilt in February, 2021, as its offensive line coach.
-He brings with him 19 years of collegiate experience and one national title, at North Dakota State during the 2019 campaign.
+He brings with him two decades of collegiate experience and one national title, at North Dakota State during the 2019 campaign.

 Blazek was with the North Dakota State program for 2020, when it played just one game due to COVID-19.
 In 2019, Blazek’s first year at North Dakota State, his offensive line unit helped the Bison set a school-record with 4,601 rushing yards.
 The Bison posted a 16-0 record in 2019, won their ninth consecutive Missouri Valley Football Conference championship and captured their eighth NCAA FCS national title in nine years.